Sweet Grey | F1 Pumpkin Seed

 DIRECT SEEDING: Sow 2 seeds at the appropriate spacing interval for the variety’s vine length, 13-25mm deep.
 Thin to 1 plant per spacing interval after seedlings are established.

-PLANT SPACING: Bush to short-vine habits generally require 15cm between-row spacing, while long-vine habits require 30cm between-row spacing.
+PLANT SPACING: Bush to short-vine habits generally require 2 metres between-row spacing, while long-vine habits require 4 metres between-row spacing.
 In-row spacing depends on fruit size as well as vine length and is generally: small fruit/bush or short vine type: 45-60cm; medium fruit and vine length: 60-90cm; large fruit or long vine length: 90-120cm.

 DISEASES: Common cucurbit diseases include powdery mildew, downy mildew, bacterial wilt, and phytophthora.
 Avoid problems by ensuring adequate soil drainage, good air flow, insect pest control, and crop rotation.